 What made the MG rather special was its bespoke 3.0-litre V6, the only non-turbo’d car in its category, and its scintillating performance.
 Sadly, the Metro 6R4 was killed long before it reached its potential in rallying.

 It was in this climate of optimism that the then Austin Rover Motorsport chief John Davenport hatched a plan.
-The TR7 V8 and TR8 rally cars had hung up their competitive boots after the 1980 Lombard RAC Rally and Davenport wanted to replace them with something more in the mould of the ill-fated Ford Escort RS 1700T – a ‘silhouette’ rally car, that employed the classic front engine and rear wheel drive transmission package.
+The Triumph TR7 V8 and TR8 rally cars had hung up their competitive boots after the 1980 Lombard RAC Rally and Davenport wanted to replace them with something more in the mould of the ill-fated Ford Escort RS 1700T – a ‘silhouette’ rally car, that employed the classic front engine and rear-wheel-drive transmission package.

 ‘We nipped down the road to see Patrick and said let’s see if we can design a rally car,’ as Davenport put it – of course, it was a easy decision to make as, at the time, the company was sponsoring the Williams team.
 The decision to base the new competition car on the Metro was also an easy one to make.